Collaborative Leadership in Special Education

 November Workshop

-Supporting Instruction Together: What Principals Need to Know About SDI and IEP Implementation
+Supporting Instruction Together: What Principals Need to Know About Specially Designed Instruction (SDI) and IEP Implementation

 Many principals are expected to supervise special education services without ever being trained to recognize high-quality specially designed instruction (SDI).
 This session focuses on helping administrators better support teachers, co-teaching teams, and special education staff through stronger instructional leadership.
 The session emphasizes collaboration between principals, instructional leaders, and special education staff to improve implementation consistency across classrooms.